Drug and Alcohol Addiction In Spokane, Washington

 Located to the west of the Rocky Mountains in East Washington is the metro area of Spokane.
 With a population of 208,916, it is the second-largest city in the state (behind Seattle).
-While Washington has cultivated a culture of healthy, outdoorsy lifestyles, a growing percentage of its population suffers from substance use disorders.
-For instance, between 2014 and 2015, Washington was one of a handful of states (and the only one in the West) to see a significant increase in overdose deaths.
+While Washington has cultivated a culture of healthy, outdoorsy lifestyles, a growing percentage of its population suffers from substance use disorders (SUD).
+For instance, between 2014 and 2015, Washington was one of a handful of states (and the only one in the west) to see a significant increase in overdose deaths.
 Each year, more than a thousand people die of accidental overdose in the Evergreen State.
 In Spokane County specifically, 115 residents died of an accidental overdose in 2016 – up from 82 the year before.
-For years, prescription and synthetic opioids were the most common cause of overdose death in Spokane.
-However, rates of substance abuse for alcohol and methamphetamines remain high in the city.
+For years, prescription and synthetic Opioids were the most common cause of overdose death in Spokane.
+However, rates of substance abuse for alcohol and Methamphetamines remain high in the city.

 On average, 84 Spokane County residents die of fatal drug overdose each year.